Developing Good Employee Relations

 - Reduction in Conflict: Conflict is inevitable in every organisation as opposing views push to promote their positions.
 However, where there are good employee relations, people are more likely to look for a resolution to conflict and are better equipped to move on from conflict then those who are unhappy in their work.

 This course defines employee relations and covers the many benefits good relations can bring to an organisation.
-It explains how a solid employee relations strategy builds confidence in management.
+It explains how a solid employee relations strategy builds confidence in management and their human resources capabilities.
 This includes sharing the company vision, building strong teams and placing a high value on employee feedback.
 It also examines how a proactive HR presence benefits employee relations.
-We then look at employment contracts and the role of the Employee Handbook.
+We then look at employment contracts, the employment relations act 1999 and the role of the Employee Handbook.

 The course looks at performance management including common incentives for motivating employees and how management values the contribution of everyone who works for the company.
 Finally, the course outlines strategies on how to deal effectively with complaints.
 We look at disciplinary procedures and the what to include in the Employee Handbook.